Ivinghoe: Location

 Ivinghoe is situated within the Chiltern Hills, on the edge of the Chilterns' Area of Outstanding Natural Beauty.

 Ivinghoe is an important point on the Icknield Way, joining the Upper Icknield and Lower Icknield together.
 The Icknield Way is claimed to be the oldest road in Britain, dating back to the Celtic period, though this has been disputed.
 Today the village is known as a starting point on The Ridgeway, a popular route for hikers and cyclists which uses part of the Icknield Way, running for 87 mi to Overton Hill in Wiltshire.

 Ivinghoe Aston is a hamlet within the parish of Ivinghoe.
-Its name refers to a farm to the east of the main village.
+Its name refers to a farm to the east of the town.
 The hamlet has four farms, several houses and a public house, The Village Swan, which was bought by local residents in 1997.

 A small stream called Whistle Brook flows down through the hamlet, from the Chilterns above, to join the River Ouzel at nearby Slapton.

 Other hamlets close to Ivinghoe are Ford End and Great Gap.

 Buildings

-The large Church of St Mary the Virgin, Ivinghoe dates from 1220 but was set on fire in 1234 in an act of spite against the local Bishop.
+The Church of St Mary the Virgin, Ivinghoe dates from 1220 but was set on fire in 1234 in an act of spite against the local Bishop.
 The church was rebuilt in 1241.

-For a village Ivinghoe has an unusual feature: a town hall, rather than a village hall.
-The village has some fine examples of Tudor architecture, particularly around the village green, with 28 buildings marked as listed or significant.
+The town has some fine examples of Tudor architecture, particularly around the village green, with 28 buildings marked as listed or significant.

-Ivinghoe Beacon, near the village, is an ancient beacon, or signal point, which was used in times of crisis to send messages across the country and is now popular with walkers who just want to get exercise and see the view.
+Ivinghoe Beacon, near the town, is an ancient beacon, or signal point, which was used in times of crisis to send messages across the country and is now popular with walkers who just want to get exercise and see the view.
 It is used as a site for flying model aeroplanes.
 The hill is the site of an early Iron Age hill fort which, during excavations in the 1960s, was identified from bronzework finds to date back to the Bronze-Iron transition period between 800 and 700 BC.
 Like many other similar hill forts in the Chilterns it is thought to have been occupied for only a short period, possibly less than one generation.

 Nearby is Pitstone Windmill, the oldest windmill in Britain that can be dated, which is owned by the National Trust.

 The population of Ivinghoe in 1841 was 740.